ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 A formal semantic relationship is therefore expressed using an information model that captures interactions, relationships, bindings and interfaces among systems, subsystems, system components, system entities or objects.

-An information model that richly captures Computing Context semantics is therefore believed to be relevant if not fundamental to Remote Attestation.
+[Issue: A tangible relationship to an information model is required here] An information model that richly captures Computing Context semantics is therefore believed to be relevant if not fundamental to Remote Attestation.

 ### Computing Context Identity

 The identity of a Computing Context implies there is a binding operation between an identifier and the Computing Context.

 $ Computing Context Identity:
-: Computing Context Identity provides the basis for associating Evidence about a particular Computing Context.
+: Computing Context Identity provides the basis for associating attestation Evidence about a particular Computing Context to create believable knowledge about attestation provenance.

 Confidence in the identity assurance level [NIST SP-800-63-3] or the assurance levels for identity authentication {{RFC4949}} is a property of the identifier uniqueness properties and binding operation veracity.
-Such properties impact the trustworthiness of associated Evidence.
+Such properties impact the trustworthiness of associated attestation Evidence.

-## Attestation Concepts
+## Remote Attestation Concepts

 Attestation Evidence created by RATS is a form of telemetry about a computing environment that enables better security risk management through disclosure of security properties of the environment.
 Attestation may be performed locally (within the same computing environment) or remotely (between different computing environments).
-The exchange of Attestation information can be formalized to include well-defined protocol, message syntax and semantics.
+The exchange of attestation evidence can be formalized to include well-defined protocol, message syntax and semantics.

 ## Core RATS Terminology